 Singapore functions with a consistency that is rare in Southeast Asia.
 Public transport covers the city well, the streets are clean, and infrastructure is reliable.
 The trade-off is scale: Singapore is a small island, and outdoor space, wilderness, and spontaneity are limited.
 Life is comfortable and convenient, but the city can feel managed.

 Bangkok is larger, louder, and more varied.
-The food scene is exceptional, and there is more texture to daily life.
+The food scene is exceptional, and there is more variety in daily life.
 Traffic is a real issue, air quality becomes a problem during the burning season from March to May, and the city's organisation is less predictable than Singapore's.

 Jakarta is the hardest of the three to navigate daily.
 Traffic is the defining constraint: journey times are long and variable, and without a driver, logistics become exhausting.
 Air quality is also an issue, particularly outside the wet season.
-These are genuine costs.
+Those costs are real.
 At the same time, the South Jakarta corridor around Pondok Indah and Kemang has a character that neither Singapore nor Bangkok quite matches.
 It is a contained, community-oriented slice of a very large city, and families who settle into it often find it more liveable than outsiders expect.

 Healthcare